 The prop master is in charge of obtaining and/or constructing all props used in a production, and will work closely with the Artistic Director, and Technical Director, Cary Jordahl.
 A list of props is given to the prop master by the show’s director and/or producer.
 The prop master is also responsible for presetting props for each performance, assisting the crew with stage shifts, cleaning and replenishing consumable props after each performance and organizing prop storage.
 The time commitment varies depending on the director’s needs, but all technical rehearsals and the performances, in addition to the time it takes to collect the props, potential rehearsal prop procurement, and production meetings with the team as needed.
 The prop master will also be present to strike the show.

 Running crew are used on stage during technical rehearsals and performances to move the scenic elements as needed during the course of the show.
 The crew will work closely with the production stage manager, the in-house crew at the James Armstrong Theater, and TTC Technical Director, Cary Jordahl.
 Running crew must wear all black, attend all technical rehearsals, and performances.
 Running crew assistance will also be needed on load-in and load-out of the show into the theatre.

 Marketing and Social Media

-Looking for folks who love to spread the word... need people who LOVE social media to assist in our social media sites, and help nurture and develop our digital presence and patron pool.
+Looking for folks who love to spread the word... we need people who LOVE social media to assist in our social media sites, and help nurture and develop our digital presence and patron pool.
 We also need people who can BEAT THE STREET and get our flyers and posters out into the community.
-Whether it's blogging about the process, handing our flyers at farmers market, or helping with press releases, we can always use a hand.
+Whether it's blogging about the process, handing our flyers at Farmers Markets, or helping with press releases, we can always use a hand.